SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-ingest-pipeline.md

 ## Overview

-Data pipelines orchestrate data movement by extracting, transforming, and loading (ETL) or extracting, loading, and transforming (ELT) data into analytical stores like lakehouses or data warehouses.
-In Microsoft Fabric, the graphical pipeline canvas simplifies pipeline creation with minimal coding, enabling automation of data ingestion from operational sources.
-Fabric also integrates Apache Spark, allowing scalable data processing and custom transformations within OneLake storage.
-By combining pipelines and Spark, data engineers can efficiently implement complex ingestion workflows, ensuring transformed data is optimized for analysis.
+In this exercise, you will learn how to ingest data into a Microsoft Fabric lakehouse using pipelines.
+You will implement ETL/ELT processes by building a pipeline that copies data from external sources into OneLake storage and leverages Apache Spark to transform and load it into structured tables for analysis—an essential skill for scalable cloud-based analytics solutions.

 ## Lab Objectives

-In this lab, you will complete the following tasks:
+In this exercise, you will complete the following tasks:

  - Task 1 : Create a pipeline
  - Task 2 : Create a notebook